kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

     ./bin/gt_mpi_gather -j <query.json> -l <loader.json>

-The user can specify the _vid_mapping_file_ and _callset_mapping_file_ parameters in the query JSON and drop the loader from the argument list.
+The user can also specify the _vid_mapping_file_ and _callset_mapping_file_ in the query JSON and drop the loader from the argument list.

     ./bin/gt_mpi_gather -j <query_with_mapping.json>